spatie/laravel-query-builder/README.md

 ### Including relationships

 The `include` query parameter will load any Eloquent relation on the results collection.
-By default no includes are allowed.
+By default, no includes are allowed.
 All includes must be specified using `allowedIncludes()`.

 ``` php
 // GET /users?include=posts